 For those who have picked up their COVID-19 test kits on campus from fall 2022 through spring 2023, please note that the FDA has extended the shelf life of these test kits to December 2023.

-Remember, submit a COVID Self-Report if you test positive.
+Remember, submit a COVID Self-Report if you test positive, are symptomatic or have been exposed to an individual who has tested positive for COVID-19.
 Be sure to sign into the VEOCI portal using your UTSA credentials.

-Getting fully vaccinated and boosted against COVID-19 is the best way to protect your health and the health of your friends and loved ones.
-Even if you have already been vaccinated, staying current with boosters remains the best way to remain safe and healthy as new variants emerge.
+Getting fully vaccinated against COVID-19 is the best way to protect your health and the health of your friends and loved ones.
+Even if you have already been vaccinated in the past, getting the most recent COVID-19 vaccine remains the best way to remain safe and healthy as new variants emerge.

 Vaccines are available at local pharmacies, doctor’s offices and health clinics.
-The newest vaccine, which provides protection from the EG.5 variant, is available at both CVS and Walgreens.
+The newest vaccine, which provides protection from currently circulating variants and provides protection against serious consequences of COVID-19, is available by appointment at both CVS and Walgreens.
 The cost of the vaccine is covered by both UTSA insurance plans and government assistance programs.
 Find a COVID-19 vaccine appointment near you.

 Frequently Asked Questions